 The purpose of this policy is to require that all employees of the Richmond Police Department conduct policing in a fair and impartial manner, to clarify the circumstances in which officers can consider personal characteristics, or immigration status, when making law enforcement decisions and to reinforce processes and procedures that enable us to provide services and enforce laws in an equitable and impartial way.
-The Richmond Police Department is required to adopt each component of the Vermont Criminal Justice Training Council's model fair and impartial policing policy.
+The Richmond Police Department is required to adopt each component of the Vermont Criminal Justice Training Council's model fair and impartial policing policy, Richmond Police may adopt additional components.
 Nothing in the Richmond Police Department Fair and Impartial Policing policy is intended to violate federal law.